untool/untool/packages/defaults/README.md

 ### `namespace`

 The application namespace; used throughout the `untool` ecosystem to individualize log output, asset file names, and even HTML IDs.
-This value is determined by checking your application's package.json file and falling back to your its directory name. **Do not override - simply update the `name` field in your `package.json` file.**
+This value is determined by checking your application's package.json file and falling back to its directory name. **Do not override - simply update the `name` field in your `package.json` file.**

 ### `version`